AT Thru-Hike: Focus On Physical & Mental Preparation

 Missing Loved Ones

-A huge issue is one people may not consider before they hit the trail with their first footfall.
-Leaving my wife and daughter is the most difficult part of any trip I take.
-If not prepared for the homesickness, it can wear a person down mentally.
+A considerable issue is one people may not consider before they hit the trail with their first footfall.
+Leaving my wife and daughter is the most challenging part of any trip.
+Not being prepared for homesickness can wear a person down mentally.

-This includes sending them postcards from towns, calling when I can, and writing long letters when I have the time.
+This includes sending them postcards from towns, calling when I can, and writing long letters when I can.

 I also find it helpful to keep a journal, use notes on my phone, and write down my thoughts and feelings about each day, both the good and the bad.